eprifti/audio2decodeMorse/README.md

   - Character histogram head (bag-of-character counts excluding the blank token).
 - Use `config/prototype_multitask_counts.yaml` and the launcher `launch_run_multitask_counts.sh` to try it.
 The training loop adds auxiliary MSE losses on counts and per-character counts in addition to the CTC loss.

+### Transformer variant
+- `src/audio2morse/models/transformer_ctc.py` replaces the LSTM with a Transformer encoder (CNN front-end + positional encoding + TransformerEncoder).
+- Config: `config/transformer_small.yaml` and launcher `launch_run_transformer.sh`.

 ## Perspectives
 - Temporal context matters for Morse (dot/dash duration and gaps).
-We currently use LSTMs, but you could swap in:
+Besides LSTMs, you can try:
   - Temporal CNN/TCN stacks to model short-range timing without recurrence.
   - Light transformers or conformers with limited attention span for local context.
 - Segmentation-aware training: